-In contrast to many other solvers, Houdini’s finite element solver is resolution independent: the way an object moves and deforms is to a large degree independent of the density of tetrahedrons.
-In particular, the same settings on a Solid Object have similar results when applied to meshes of increasingly high resolution.
+In contrast to many other solvers, Houdini’s finite element solver is resolution independent: the way an object moves and deforms is to a large degree independent of the density of primitives.
+In particular, the same settings on an FEM Object have similar results when applied to meshes of increasingly high resolution.
 There is a point at which adding more tetrahedrons to a tet mesh does not significantly affect the simulated results.

-The finite element solver is capable of solving hyperelastic materials.
+The FEM Solver is capable of solving hyperelastic materials.
 These are materials in which the deformation gives rise to an energy density.
 The energy density in turn defines the internal stresses and the FEM node (Houdini point) forces, which contribute to the motion and behavior of the simulated objects.
 The more an object deforms, the more energy is stored in the object.
-The Finite Element Visualization allows you to visualize the energy density for your simulated object.

 The complexity and the quality of the used tetrahedral mesh has a large impact on the efficiency of a simulation.
 Generally, the more tets, the higher the simulation time.
 Generally, 10 times more tets will translate to a simulation that is at least 10 times slower (possibly more than that).